CacheboxInc/HDM-documentation/macros/Trouble Shooting/default.md

 ###### **Warm Migration or Try Before Commit fails**
 Warm Migration or TBC can fail if static IP specified during the migration is not part of the subnet on the cloud network.
 In this case an error is flagged in the events in VCD/vCenter with “Invalid network parameter: Specified address is not in the subnet range.”
 The same failure will happen if you specify an IP address that is already in use on the cloud the error in this case would be “The following IP/MAC addresses have already been used by running virtual machines: MAC addresses: IP addresses: ....
 Use the Fence vApp option to use same MAC/IP.
 Fencing allows identical virtual machines in different vApps to be powered on without conflict, by isolating the MAC and IP addresses of the virtual machines.”
 (Ref: DP-2887)

+### Windows VM power-off after successful migration

+Migrating Windows VMs with an Evaluation License will result in the migrated VM failing the guest OS's license check.
+The operating system enforces this behavior, and the VM will power off after 45 minutes.
+This is not an HDM product bug but the license enforcement of Microsoft.
+(Ref: **DP-2879**)

 # HDM System Health